v3DJG6GL/home-automation/viessmann/viessmann_vitodens 200-w_home-assistant_config/README.md

 The card includes a comprehensive heating curve lookup table with 30 slope values (0.2 to 3.5) and 6 outdoor temperature points (-30°C to +20°C).
 The calculation uses linear interpolation between known slope values to provide smooth curve adjustments.

-### Dynamic Annotations

-- Temperature values are displayed at key points along the curve
-- Annotations automatically reposition to avoid overlap at chart edges
-- High temperature values (>85°C) show annotations below the point
-- Responsive design shows fewer annotations on narrow screens

 ### Current Position Indicator

 A white marker with blue border shows the current operating point based on actual outdoor and flow temperatures, with a detailed annotation box showing:

 - Current flow temperature
 - Current outdoor temperature
-- Dynamic positioning (top-right or bottom-left based on curve parameters)

 ### Interactive Elements

 - **Button Mode Controls**: Slope and level can be adjusted using increment/decrement buttons
-- **Tap Actions**: Tap any control for more detailed information
 - **Confirmation Protection**: 30-second window after activating change mode prevents accidental adjustments

 ### Graph Specifications

-- X-axis: Outdoor temperature from +20°C to -30°C (reversed)
+- X-axis: Outdoor temperature from +20°C to -30°C
 - Y-axis: Flow temperature from 0°C to 102°C
 - Grid spacing: 10°C increments on both axes
 - Smooth spline interpolation for curve rendering